michele-persiani/AndroidActivityRecognition/README.md

 - **MainActivity**: the only purpose of the activity is to start the RecordService
 - **RecordService**: main service that records and saves sensor data
   - **RecordServiceStarter**: starter for the RecordService.
 Used to restart the service if the system shuts it down.
-  - **RecurrentSave**: this component recurrently saves RecordServcie readings
+  - **RecurrentSave**: this component recurrently saves RecordService readings
-  - **SensorAccumulatorManager**: manager handling the sensors and their accumulation
+  - **SensorAccumulatorManager**: manager handling the sensors and their accumulation into dataframes
   - **Persistance**: class for saving on external files the current state of SensorAccumulatorManager